kaibrune/mass-unfollow-linkedin/README.md

 ### Step 1: Open follower page

 First off, we need to find all the people, organisations and hashtags you follow.
-Therefore login to LinkedIn and visit <a href="https://www.linkedin.com/feed/following" target="_blank">https://www.linkedin.com/feed/following</a>
+Therefore login to LinkedIn and visit [https://www.linkedin.com/feed/following](https://www.linkedin.com/feed/following) in a new tab.

 ### Step 2: Open browser console